wordhou/codefellows-java-dsa/docs/linked-list.md

 The includes method checks to see whether or not an item is in the list.
 This is implemented using a simple while loop through the nodes, iterating by going to the next node.
 If the current node's item is the item we're looking for, return `true`, and if the next node is `null` (meaning we've reached the end of the list), return `false.`

-Finally, `toString` was implemented recursively as well.
+Finally, `toString` was implemented by iterating through the nodes while adding strings to a StringBuilder.

 Several more methods were implemented to make the API more resemble the Java collections `LinkedList` API.